xSilvermanx/PD5M/README.md

 ## Controls
 - Use `F3` to enable a crosshair that will help you determine what you are looking at
 - Type `/tp` to open the teleport menu that can send you to every police- and DPOS-station

+### Keyboard:
 - Use `E` to interact with an npc you are looking at.
 Is also used to interact with every marker on the map
 - Hold `X` to open the radialmenu.
 You can see every action your officer can possibly take.
 Hover your mouse over an action and release the key (no click necessary) to perform the action.
+Has different options on foot and in a car

+### Controller:
+- Use `DPad Right` to interact with an npc you are looking at.
+Is also used to interact with every marker on the map
+- Press `DPad Down` to open the radialmenu.
+You can see every action your officer can possibly take.
+Use the right analog stick to move the cursor over an action and press DPad Down again to perform the action.
 Has different options on foot and in a car

 On Foot: To carry out an action, look at a ped and use E or X as described above.